Limecraft/ebu-mxfsdk/README.md

      --deepindex           Perform a deep index table analysis --strict              Perform a strict, fully ST-434-compliant analysis.

+## Examples

+### Embedding EBU Core metadata using SMPTE RP-2057.

+Embed the XML file 20120817.xml into the clip.mxf file, writing the new header metadata at the footer of the file, using the default XML metadata scheme ID.

+    ebu2mxf.exe --rp2057 --ebucore 20120817.xml clip.mxf

+Embed the XML file 20120817.xml into the clip.mxf file, forcing the new header metadata to replace the existing header metadata in the header partition.

+    ebu2mxf.exe --force-header --rp2057 --ebucore 20120817.xml clip.mxf

+Embed the XML file 20120817.xml into the clip.mxf file, using the provided XML metadata scheme ID and XML language identifier (e.g., in case this cannot be retrieved from the XML document and an empty string is not wanted).

+    ebu2mxf.exe --rp2057 --xml-scheme-id urn:smpte:ul:060E2B34027F010B0D02010000000000 --xml-lang fr --ebucore 20120817.xml clip.mxf

 ## Documentation

 Further documentation about the workings of the SDK, its use and developer documentation is available in the following resources: